Data Security Overview

 You shouldn't share the cipher key outside of the PubNub network.

-Fully automated message encryption sounds great but it can get in the way of functionality that you may require.
-Specially, if you're using Mobile Push Notifications, PubNub will not be able to read the mobile push keys and values that you provide in your message payload since it's encrypted.
+Sometimes, only encrypting certain parts of your message makes more sense than encrypting the whole payload.
+If you're using Mobile Push Notifications and encrypt all messages and files, PubNub will not be able to read the mobile push keys and values that you provide in your message payload.
 In such cases, you need to encrypt only the sensitive data in your message payload while leaving other pieces of data as clear text.

 Let's use an example message payload to demonstrate the proper way to do precise and necessary message data encryption specific to an APNs payload.